morse-simulator/morse/doc/morse/tutorials.rst

 MORSE relies on the Blender 3D package to model and run your simulation.

-While it is possible to create and configure a simulation entierly from the :doc:`Blender interface<user/advanced_tutorials/editing_in_blender>`, it is easier and ways faster to rely on the so-called **Builder** scripts: these scripts are simple Python scripts that describe simulations.
+While it is possible to create and configure a simulation entirely from the :doc:`Blender interface<user/advanced_tutorials/editing_in_blender>`, it is easier and ways faster to rely on the so-called **Builder** scripts: these scripts are simple Python scripts that describe simulations.
 More about that in a